There has been no shortage of inventions over the years to keep the rain off your visor and now there is Wipey which is a portable windscreen wiper.

 Wipey is a snap-on device which fits in seconds to your visor and uses a small electric motor to wipe it clean like a car’s windscreen wiper.

-They have now cancelled a planned crowd-funding campaign and advised that supporters’ credit cards would not be charged and they would get a full refund.
+The Slovenian company cancelled a crowd-funding campaign and advised that supporters would get a full refund.

 Wipey snaps into a tiny plastic guide which can be fixed to the visor with two M2 screws or double-sided tape.